-For units accessible to or adaptable for persons with mobility, visual or hearing impairments, households containing at least one person with such impairment will have first priority, (as applicable for a particular unit's features).
+For units accessible to or adaptable for persons with mobility, visual, or hearing impairments, households containing at least one person with such impairment will have first priority, (as applicable for a particular unit's features).

 NOTE: Current residents requiring accessible/adaptable units shall be given priority over applicants requiring the same type of unit.
-Where no such applicants or current residents are waiting, management reserves the right to hold such units available while outreach efforts are in process to obtain applicants with need for such units.
-Where non-handicapped persons are moved into units designed to meet special needs, they shall do so only after signing an agreement to move to a unit with no such design features should an applicant or current household require an accessible unit of the same type.
+Where no such applicants or current residents are waiting, management reserves the right to hold such units' available whole outreach efforts are in process to obtain applicants with the need for such units.
+Where persons who do not require the accessible features of the unit are moved into units designed to meet special needs, they shall do so only after signing an agreement to move to a unit with no such design features should an applicant or current household require an accessible unit of the same type.
+The resident will be responsible for any charges associated with the move.